The ultimate guide to federal student loans

 Direct Subsidized | Direct Unsubsidized | Direct PLUS | Direct Consolidation | |

-9.08% | Weighted average of consolidated loans |
+Interest rate | Undergraduates: 6.53% | Undergraduates: 6.53%; graduates: 8.08% | 9.08% | Weighted average of consolidated loans |

-Origination fee | 1.057% | 1.057% | 4.228% | N/A |
+Origination fee | 1.057% | 1.057% | 4.228% | None |

 Federal student loans are currently available under the William D. Ford Federal Direct Loan Program.
 Within that program, you can choose from four main types of loans:

 - Direct Subsidized Loan.
 Undergraduates who can demonstrate financial need may qualify for subsidized loans.
-The U.S. Department of Education will not charge interest while you’re in school (as long as you’re enrolled at least half time), during the six-month grace period after you graduate and during any deferment periods.
+The U.S. Department of Education will not charge interest while you’re in school as long as you’re enrolled at least half-time, during the six-month grace period after you graduate and during any deferment periods.

 - Direct Unsubsidized Loan.
 These loans are for undergraduate and graduate students, along with those pursuing a professional degree.
 There is no financial need requirement.
 You’ll accrue interest while in school, during the grace period and during any deferment periods.

 - Direct PLUS Loan.
 There are two types of PLUS loans: grad PLUS loans and parent PLUS loans.
-Grad PLUS loans are available for professional students and graduate students who have maxed out their Direct Unsubsidized Loan limits.
+Grad PLUS loans are available for professional and graduate students who have maxed out their Direct Unsubsidized Loan limits.
 Parent PLUS loans are for parents of undergraduate students.
 Applicants can borrow up to the full cost of attendance, minus other financial aid.

 - Direct Consolidation Loan.
 If you have several types of federal student loans, you can combine all of them into one loan with one interest rate and one monthly payment using a Direct Consolidation Loan.